type

 How do you make a small mudroom functional?

-Vertical storage is your BFF.
-Go tall with cabinets and wall shelves—don’t waste floor space on bulky furniture.
-A bench with storage underneath is a must (sitting + hiding stuff = perfect).
-Use hooks instead of bulky hangers—they take up way less room.
-And add a mirror—makes it feel bigger and lets you check your look before heading out.
+And add a mirror—makes it feel bigger and lets you check your look before heading out (no more leaving the house with a leaf in your hair).
 I’ve seen 3x5 foot spaces work because they leaned into going up, not out.
 My friend has one that size: floor-to-ceiling cabinets, a narrow bench with cubbies, and hooks on the wall.
-It holds her family of three’s gear with room to spare.
+It holds her family of three’s gear with room to spare—she even has a little shelf for snacks (because let’s be real, everyone needs a snack on the go).

 What is the best flooring for a mudroom?

-Tough, waterproof, and easy to clean—those are the golden rules.
-Top picks: porcelain/ceramic tile (my go-to, because I’m messy), slate (hides dirt like a pro), and LVP (looks like wood, acts like armor).
 Avoid carpet at all costs—trust me on this.
 I had carpet once, and after a rainstorm, it stayed damp for days.
+It smelled like mildew, and I had to rent a carpet cleaner to fix it.
+Not worth it.
 These materials handle mud, water, and foot traffic without breaking a sweat.
 I spill something?
 Wipe it up.
 Kid tracks in mud?
 Mop it.
-No stress.
+No stress, no stains.

 How can I create a mudroom without a dedicated room?

-Make a “zone”!
-Use an entryway closet—remove the door, add a bench and hooks.
-That’s what I did in my first apartment, and it worked wonders.
-Or claim a small wall near your front door: put a bench (thrift stores have great ones!), a shoe rack, and a coat rack there.
+Or claim a small wall near your front door: put a bench (thrift stores have great ones—look for solid wood, it lasts longer), a shoe rack, and a coat rack there.
 My cousin lives in a tiny condo and did this—she even added a small shelf for keys and sunglasses.
 It’s not a “room,” but it’s a designated spot for all the stuff that used to clutter her entryway.
-It’s all about using what you have.
-You don’t need a big space—just a little planning.

 Conclusion

 Which idea are you trying first?
 I’m willing to bet the labeled baskets or the bench with storage will be popular—they’re so easy and make such a big difference.
 Share your favorites in the comments—I’d love to hear!
 And if you have a mudroom win, tell me that too.
 We all need a little organizing inspiration.
+After all, no one wants to start or end their day with a messy entryway.
+Let’s make that space work for us.

 Loading...